 He holds a bachelor’s degree in civil engineering from Alexandria University, Egypt, and a master’s in civil engineering from Montana State University in the U.S.

-Vice Chairperson, Morocco
+Vice Chairperson, Norway

 Jbour joined the ICARDA board in the spring of 2018.
 He has been deputy director general of General Commission for Scientific Agricultural Research with the Syrian Ministry of Agriculture and Agrarian Reform since 2015.